TritonDataCenter/rfd/rfd/0055/README.md

 -->

 <!--
-    Copyright 2016 Joyent
+    Copyright 2017 Joyent
 -->

-# RFD 55 LX Support for Namespaces
+# RFD 55 LX Support for Mount Namespaces

 ## Introduction

 We already have namespace isolation within illumos, but this is done at the zone level and does not nest beyond the two level hierarchy that zones offer.
-For the lx brand we need a per-process namespace abstraction which can then be inherited or modified by children.
+For the LX brand we need a per-process namespace abstraction which can then be inherited or modified by children.

-This RFD does not provide a detailed design for each type of Linux namespace.
-Instead, it outlines a framework for how any namespace can be plugged into lx.
-It also provides examples for how some of the different Linux namespaces could be implemented within the framework.

 The Linux `namespaces(7)` man page provides details, but to summarize the support, there are three system calls which can involve namespaces; `clone`, `setns`, and `unshare`.
-There are six primary namespaces:
+There are six types of namespaces:
  1. IPC         CLONE\_NEWIPC    System V IPC, etc.
  2. Mount       CLONE\_NEWNS     Mount points
  3. Network     CLONE\_NEWNET    Network devices, stacks, ports, etc.